Green jay

-The green jay (Cyanocorax luxuosus) is a species of the New World jays, found in Central America, Mexico, and South Texas.
-Adults are about 27 cm long and variable in color across their range; they usually have blue and black heads, green wings and mantle, bluish-green tails, black bills, yellow or brown eye rings, and dark legs.
+The green jay (Cyanocorax luxuosus) is a species of New World jay, found in southern Texas, Mexico, and northern Central America.
+Adults are about 27 cm long and are variable in color across their range; they usually have blue and black heads, green wings and mantle, bluish-green tails, black bills, yellow or brown eye rings, and dark legs.
 The basic diet consists of arthropods, vertebrates, seeds, and fruit.
 The nest is usually built in a thorny bush; the female incubates the clutch of three to five eggs.
 This is a common species of jay with a wide range and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".